 How much sex keeps you happy?

-This was a headline in the Daily Mirror today and got me thinking about how any of us view sex in our relationships and indeed, how much sex does keep us and our spouse happy?
+This was a headline in the Daily Mirror recently and got me thinking about how any of us view sex in our relationships and indeed, how much sex does keep us and our spouse happy?

 I guess the first question we could ask ourselves is what we think sex is?